mucsci-students/2024fa-420-dude-/README.md

 that array to run each command.
 The GUI breaks each command into buttons that invoke a callback function when clicked, which then goes through each step to get data from the user and execute the command the user enacted.

+Iterator:
+    We use the iterator design pattern to iterate through all of project data whenever we need to update the scene for the GUI, such as on undo/redo.
+Whenever the user undoes or redoes an action, the program has to iterate through the new project data to update the scene as necessary.
 ```